Shortness of breath might not be anything to worry about. But sometimes it can be serious and you'll need to get medical help.

 It's important to get medical advice to make sure it's nothing serious.
 You're not wasting anyone's time by getting it checked out.

 Causes of shortness of breath

-Shortness of breath has lots of different causes.
+Shortness of breath can be caused by lots of different things, such as:

-Any treatment you may need depends on what's causing your symptoms.
+Any treatment you may need will depend on what's causing your symptoms.

-Don't try to self-diagnose the cause of your shortness of breath – always contact a GP.
+Do not try to diagnose the cause of your shortness of breath yourself - always contact a GP.

 Content supplied by the NHS and adapted for Ireland by the HSE